roybahat/thisisnotadvice/rolling-edits.md

 One important thing for all immigrants is having their immigration lawyer's number on speed dial so that when an issue comes up, they can phone their lawyer and ask them for advice.

-You may wonder if you even need a personal immigration lawyer if your company has someone who may be able to help you. \[Ed.: When Nirin was at Deloitte, they had a big law firm, and they never represented him; they only represented the employer.\]
+You may wonder if you even need a personal immigration lawyer if your company has someone who may be able to help you. \[Ed.: When Nitin was at Deloitte, they had a big law firm, and they never represented him; they only represented the employer.\]

 When it comes to these big law firms or an immigration lawyer that is employed by your company, these lawyers do not work for you, and so they may not prioritize you and therefore  you should probably have your own immigration counsel.
 Even if your employer's counsel is doing the work, you want to be able to consult your own counsel to make sure that there is someone who is working with your best interest in mind.
 The cost of your own immigration counsel may seem like a steep price, but it is well worth the return on investment.